opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 ..
 Tip::

-    It is good practice to allow/configure on switch and its ports only those VLANs that are needed and used for that specific Port or LAGG.
+    It is good practice to configure the ports of a `Managed Switch` only with VLANs that are needed for that specific port or LAGG.
     This is called manual VLAN Pruning.

 ----------------------------